Virne: A Comprehensive Benchmark for RL-based Network Resource Allocation in NFV: Empirical Analysis

 \textbf{Impact on Feature Engineering Combination}.
 We compare the use of Status (S), Topological (T), and their combination in the feature constructor.
 The results show that combining both Status and Topological features (\ding{51}, \ding{51}) generally leads to the best or second-best outcomes for acceptance rate and revenue, regardless of the solver architecture.
 For example, PPO-ATT+ achieves the best acceptance rate ({0.712) and LRC (0.661) with both features, and a marked drop when using only one.
-This demonstrates that \numcirc{2} \textit{topological metrics serve as a valuable augmentation, capturing global network context and node importance, even for graph neural networks such as GATs.}
+As illustrated in Figure~\ref{fig:learning-curves}, leveraging these advanced features also contributes to faster and higher convergence.
+This demonstrates that \numcirc{2} \textit{topological metrics serve as a valuable augmentation, capturing global network context and node importance, even for graph neural networks.}

-\textbf{Impact on Action Mask Strategy} Applying action masking (\ding{51}), which prevents the agent from selecting infeasible actions (e.g., resource availability satisfaction), consistently improves performance across all methods.
+\textbf{Impact on Action Mask Strategy}.
+Applying action masking (\ding{51}), which prevents the agent from selecting infeasible actions (e.g., resource availability satisfaction), consistently improves performance across all methods.
 For instance, in PPO-MLP+ and PPO-DualGAT+, enabling action masking increases acceptance rate by up to 0.053 compared to otherwise identical configurations without masking.
 This demonstrates that \numcirc{3} \textit{explicit constraint enforcement is vital for robust RL-based NFV-RA solutions, since the constraints of NFV-RA are intricate and hard.}

 This study reveals that the most effective implementation techniques of the RL-based NFV-RA method are achieved by combining moderate intermediate rewards, comprehensive feature engineering, and action masking.
 In subsequent experiments, we consider them as the default implementation.